mrmlnc/yellfy/README.md

 <img src="https://cloud.githubusercontent.com/assets/7034281/17789156/93bbac4a-6599-11e6-9bb1-bf0a0a892794.png" align="left"/>

-Yellfy is based on [Normalize.css](http://necolas.github.io/normalize.css/) and includes a micro CSS framework, which includes only most necessary to jump-start work on almost any projects: typography, grid (flexbox or float), buttons, forms, lists and tables.
+Yellfy is based on [Normalize.css](http://necolas.github.io/normalize.css/) and includes a micro CSS framework, which includes only most necessary to jump-start work on almost any projects: typography, grid (flexbox or float (on request)), buttons, forms, lists and tables.

 ### Friendliness